cbagheri420/TVShowPlaylistCreator/README.md

-# TVShowPlaylistCreator
+# AI TV Show Playlist Generator
+Overview
-web application that takes a TV show as input and generates a thematic playlist of 5 songs that match its mood and style.
+This application takes a TV show name as input and uses AI to generate a thematic playlist of 5 songs that match the show's mood and style.
+The app then connects with Spotify to allow users to save and play these curated playlists.